 4. Leave the Duct Tape on the wart for 6 days straight (in the unlikely event of it falling off, immediately replace it with another piece).
 I managed to do several swim sessions a week and the Duct Tape stayed stuck to my foot the whole time.

 5. After 6 days remove the tape.
-You will see some pretty dead and smelly skin under there.
+You will see some pretty dead and smelly skin under there (see new picture - it's pretty Yuk, there is some leftover sticky stuff from the tape on my foot but this is how you want it to look).
 Don't be alarmed.
 Give it a soak and a wash, then use a pumice stone or emery board on it.
 Leave the tape off overnight and then follow steps 1 to 3 above in the morning to re-cover it for another 6 days.

 6. Keep an eye on your skin.
 If you see any irritation, stop doing this immediately.
 In any case, the original Focht paper suggested doing this for no more than 2 months or until the Verruca is gone.
 That is probably good advice.

 Nobody was more surprised than me when this worked.
 I suspect the Salicylic Acid helped with the effectiveness of this approach but also, critically, the extra stickiness of the Duct Tape let me live my normal life, swimming 3 times a week, without the tape falling off.

 Good luck with yours!

 - Trump_for_president made it!